telerik/maui-docs/controls/chat/styling.md

 # .NET MAUI Chat Styling

 Any change in the appearance of the `RadChat` components depends on the referenced styles.
-The default templates contains a `RadBorder` control (used to achieve the rounded edges), an Image control (used for the avatar image only for the single and first messages) and Label for the text message itself.
+The default templates contain a `RadBorder` control (used to achieve the rounded edges), an Image control (used for the avatar of the single and first message), and a Label for the text message itself.

 Here are the provided styles that you can use to customize the different parts of the control: